-Croatia is a stunning country.
-Its Adriatic coastline is mesmerising and with over 1,000 islands it is one of Europe's jewels.
-It's easy to see why Croatia has become so popular in recent years, attracting festival-goers, yachters, families and interrailers alike.
+So you’re thinking about interrailing in Croatia?
+Great choice, Croatia is a stunning country.
+Its Adriatic coastline is mesmerising and with over 1,000 islands it is one of Europe’s jewels.
+It’s easy to see why Croatia has become so popular in recent years, attracting festival-goers, yachters, families, and interrailers alike.

 But, there are so many potential places to check into a hostel and soak up the Croatian sun.
 So, here are our top 5 places to visit while interrailing in Croatia.